NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_git_intro.rst

 .. _ref-clone:

-Clone a repository onto your machine
+Cloning a repository onto your machine
 ------------------------------------------
 Before following the instructions below, make sure that a) you've created a fork of the project, and b) the ``git`` command is available on your machine (`installation instructions <https://git-scm.com/download/>`__).